LoliKingdom/Lolicense/README.md

 # Lolicense

-Here sits the LOLICENSE and its HEADER to be used.
+Here sits the LOLICENSE, LESSER-LOLICENSE and its HEADER to be used.